-Cluster Configuration Backup and Restore
+Cluster Configuration Backup and Restore (Only in Solaris)

 CCBR provides a simple method to save the current PRIMECLUSTER configuration information of a cluster node.
 It also provides a method to restore the configuration information.

 Cluster Foundation (CF)

 The set of PRIMECLUSTER modules that provides basic clustering communication services.